 Online Surveys: Ideal for Collecting Data and Feedback

 While other options exist, the majority of surveys today are conducted online in one form or another.
-Online surveys are generally the best way to collect data and feedback as internet usage, across most countries, is incredibly high!
+Online surveys are generally the best way to collect data and feedback, as internet usage, across most countries, is incredibly high!
 Here’s a look at how many people are using the internet by country.
 And remember, this is in millions!

 At one time, there was concern that online surveys had an age bias.
 However, today there is a much better balance between age groups using the internet.
 According to Pew Research, the share of adults in the United States using the internet are as follows: